Notes for Authors

 - Articles and features are normally published only in English.
 Manuscripts in Turkish are accepted for review but must be translated into English if the manuscript is to be accepted for publication.

-- If your manuscript is accepted for publication, ESTP charges the authors a participation fee of 1500 TRY (about $425 USD) and a copy/editing fee (depending on the number of words in the manuscript).
+- If your manuscript is accepted for publication, ESTP charges the authors a participation fee of 650$ (USD) and a copy/editing fee (depending on the number of words in the manuscript).

 Contributors submitting their work to ESTP should be informed that articles should include the following: